SamBelkacem/SamBelkacem.github.io/index.md

 My research interests center on Social Network Analysis and Mining, Recommender Systems, and Machine learning.

-Lately, my research work focuses on Ranking news feed updates on social media.
+Lately, my research work has focused on Ranking news feed updates on social media.

 I dedicate my free time to learning new technologies, computer programming, and sharing my knowledge with others.